elves/elvish/NEXT-RELEASE.md

 -   SGR escape sequences written from the prompt callback are now supported.

+New features in the main program:

+-   When using `-compileonly` to check Elvish sources that contain parse errors, Elvish will still try to compile the source code and print out compilation errors.

 # Notable bugfixes

 -   Using large lists that contain `$nil` no longer crashes Elvish.